 Engaging in the practice of conflict resolution is what many of you plan to do and why you are here.
 But what does it mean to be a conflict resolution practitioner?
 What does one do?
-As you will discover in this course, there are many answers to that question, from activist to researcher to mediator.
-Because it is impossible to become skilled in multiple practices in the course of a semester, this class is not designed to provide skills training.
+As you will discover in this course, there are many answers to that question, from activist to mediator.
+Because it is impossible to become extensively skilled in multiple practices in the course of a semester, this class is not designed to provide in-depth skills training.
 Rather, we will explore the phases of analyzing and intervening in a conflict, the multiple approaches and challenges to each phase, and we will learn from those who are involved in the work of conflict resolution.
+My hope is that by then end of the semester you will have enough knowledge and confidence to be able to intervene, evaluate, and reflect around practice in the field.

 This course is organized around five key questions, each of which represents a phase of analyzing and resolving complex conflicts.
-During the semester we will spend three weeks on each of the following questions:
+During the semester we will spend two to three weeks on each of the following questions:

-- What is happening? - In the first phase, one seeks to understand and analyze the conflict, employing a variety of models and frameworks designed for such tasks. - Should I get involved? - In this phase one considers intervention options in light of what has already been done to address the conflict, as well as any ongoing efforts, and considers ethical challenges posed by intervening in the conflict at all and/or in particular ways. - How should I intervene? - If the answer to question two is yes, one must select one or more intervention strategies.
+- What is happening? - o In the first phase, one seeks to understand and analyze the conflict, employing a variety of models and frameworks designed for such tasks. - Should I get involved? - o In this phase one considers intervention options in light of what has already been done to address the conflict, as well as any ongoing efforts, and considers ethical challenges posed by intervening in the conflict at all and/or in particular ways. - How should I intervene? - o If the answer to question two is yes, one must select one or more intervention strategies.
 These should be linked to the analysis of the conflict and include facilitated dialogue, training, mediation, negotiation, problem-solving workshops, activism/advocacy, and organizational conflict resolution (ombudsman), to name several options. - What are the complicating dynamics of the proposed intervention? - In this phase one considers the dynamics, structures, and other factors that will likely affect intervention in the conflict.
 Some examples include ethical considerations, structural inequalities, culture, social identities, logistics, and other potential opportunities and limitations. - How will I know if I have helped? - The final phase of intervention is evaluation (although some forms of evaluation may occur during an intervention).
 Links between analysis, intervention, and evaluation should be clear.